Tiwala/Front-End-Project---Pokemon-DB/README.md

     - Cry button
         - On click, returns the Pokemon's original cry from the first generation of Pokemon games from the Game Boy Color!

-* Additional features include a search bar, where you type a Pokemon's exact name, and returns its Pokedex entry
+* Additional features include a search bar, where you type a Pokemon's exact name in lowercase, and returns its Pokedex entry

 * Clicking the logo reloads the page and brings you back to the top!